PedroZappa/42_minitalk/README.md

 ___
 #### Printing the Message

-The server knows all the data in the message has been received end when the current `server.data` value is the NULL terminator.
+The server knows all the data in the message has been received when the current `server.data` value is the NULL terminator.
 ```c
 if (server->data == '\0') { ... }
 ```